Dementia: Awareness

-Despite ongoing efforts, there still remains relatively little public understanding of dementia.
-For example only 42% of surveyed public in England knew that dementia is a terminal condition.
+A worldwide study in 2019 showed that about 66% of the general public believe that dementia is a normal part of aging, and not a disorder, and 62% of healthcare professionals also held this view.
+A follow-up study in 2024 showed that this figure had increased to 80% in the general public and to 65% among healthcare workers.
+In 2022, only 42% of surveyed public in England knew that dementia is a terminal condition, and over 90% were unaware that dementia was the leading cause of cause of death in their country.
 There is also persistent stigma, which can be a barrier for people seeking help for dementia and accessing care.
-88% of people living with dementia report experiencing discrimination.
-Stigma is worse among those who have limited knowledge of the condition or contact with people affected by dementia, and is likely to shape the stigma held by people affected by dementia.
+In 2024 88% of people living with dementia reported experiencing discrimination, an increase of 5% from 2019.
 Over 64% of the general public believe people with dementia are impulsive and unpredictable.

-According to Alzheimer's Disease International's 2024 survey consisting of more than 40,000 responses from people living with dementia, carers, health and care practitioners, and the general public from over 166 countries and territories, 80% of general public and 65% of health and care professionals incorrectly believe dementia is a normal part of ageing.

-Celebrities have used their platforms to raise awareness for the different forms of dementia and the need for further support, including former First Lady of California Maria Shriver, actor Samuel L. Jackson, editor-in-chief of ELLE Magazine Nina Garcia, professional skateboarder Tony Hawk, and others.

-Additional Alzheimer's awareness has been raised through the diagnoses of high-profile persons themselves, including actors Bruce Willis and Robin Williams, actress and pin-up model Rita Hayworth, activist Rosa Parks, former US President Ronald Reagan, TV host Wendy Williams, musicians Tony Bennett and Maureen McGovern.
+Many celebrities have used their platforms to champion awareness for Alzheimer's disease including actor Samuel L. Jackson, and editor-in-chief of ELLE Magazine Nina Garcia.
+The former First Lady of California Maria Shriver is also an Alzheimer's champion.
+Additional dementia awareness has been raised through the diagnoses of high-profile persons, including actors Bruce Willis (diagnosed with frontotemporal dementia), Robin Williams (diagnosis of dementia with Lewy bodies), actress Rita Hayworth, activist Rosa Parks, former US President Ronald Reagan diagnosed with Alzheimer's disease, TV host Wendy Williams,diagnosed with frontotemporal dementia. musicians Tony Bennett and Maureen McGovern, both diagnosed with Alzheimer's.

 Philanthropy

 In 2015, Atlantic Philanthropies announced a $177 million gift aimed at understanding and reducing dementia.
-The recipient was Global Brain Health Institute, a program co-led by the University of California, San Francisco and Trinity College Dublin.
-This donation is the largest non-capital grant Atlantic has ever made, and the biggest philanthropic donation in Irish history.
+The recipient was the Global Brain Health Institute, a program co-led by the University of California, San Francisco and Trinity College Dublin.

-In October 2020, the Caretaker's last music release, Everywhere at the End of Time, was popularized by TikTok users for its depiction of the stages of dementia.
-Caregivers were in favor of this phenomenon; Leyland Kirby, the creator of the record, echoed this sentiment, explaining it could cause empathy among a younger public.
+In October 2020, the Caretaker's (James Leyland Kirby) last music release, Everywhere at the End of Time, was popularized by TikTok users for its depiction of the stages of dementia.
+Kirby said that the use of the recordings could cause empathy among a younger public.

-On November 2, 2020, Scottish billionaire Sir Tom Hunter donated £1 million to dementia charities, after watching a former music teacher with dementia, Paul Harvey, playing one of his own compositions on the piano in a viral video.
-The donation was announced to be split between the Alzheimer's Society and Music for Dementia.
+On November 2, 2020, Scottish billionaire Tom Hunter donated £1 million, split between Alzheimer's society, and Music for dementia.
+This donation was prompted after watching a former music teacher with dementia, Paul Harvey, playing one of his own compositions on the piano in a video.